MarcSlakey/40k/pygame/README.md

 Additionally, models may not be moved within 1" (one tile size) of an enemy model (represented by a red radius around each enemy).
 Models that are part of a unit must maintain "unit cohesion."
 That is, they must end their move phase within 2" of another member of their unit.

+SHOOTING PHASE RULES:
+A model must have line of sight to an enemy and be in range of that enemy in order to shoot it.
+Range is indicated by the thin red radius drawn around a selected model.
+Line of sight is blocked by other enemy models and terrain, but not by friendly models.
+Valid targets are painted yellow instead of red.

 CURRENTLY IMPLEMENTED:
 Movement Phase